-Maintaining your pearly whites with regular hygiene isn’t always enough.
+Maintaining your pearly whites with regular hygiene isn't always enough.
 Despite our best efforts, teeth can become impacted, overcrowded, broken or infected, calling for emergency tooth extraction or wisdom teeth removal.
-The Edmonton family dentists at Westmount Dental know that many people are anxious about tooth extraction; with proper preparation and care, we will help you feel as comfortable as possible.
+When this happens, you should turn to a reliable dentist so that the procedure is as comfortable as possible.
 Over the years, we at Westmount Dental Centre have provided a full range of dental services, including tooth extraction in Edmonton to countless clients.

 When Will a Tooth Extraction Be Recommended?

 If you experience pain, swelling, a bad taste in your mouth or perpetual bad breath, it may indicate a tooth that is badly decayed or infected.
 We will make every effort to clean out the infection or decay and save the tooth, but in some instances, removal of the tooth is the only way to protect you from further infection and pain.
 We may also recommend the removal of wisdom teeth if they are impacted or if they are crowding your other teeth and affecting your bite or dental hygiene.
 We will discuss your options after an oral exam, and we are happy to answer any questions you may have about root canal, tooth extraction, and more.
 Here are some of the questions that we hear the most often:

 What Should I Do to Prepare for My Tooth Removal?

 Before your extraction, your Westmount Dental dentist will need to take x-rays, gather your medical history, and consider the list of your current medications, vitamins, and supplements.
 Our office can then help you schedule your extraction.
 If your tooth is severely infected, performing the removal right away can cause complications, like spreading the infection.
 To prevent this and to help make the procedure more comfortable for you, your dentist may prescribe an antibiotic in advance of your extraction appointment.